Dave-Lowndes/SpaceHog/README.md

-# SpaceHog V1.2
+# SpaceHog
-This program is useful for testing applications in low disk space situations.
+SpaceHog does what it says on the tin; it's a program that can fill  disk space with a file of a specified size.
+This is useful for testing applications that need to handle low disk space situations, such as when a user is trying to save a file and there isn't enough space left on the drive.

 ![SpaceHog screenshot](screenshot.png)

-You can configure how much free space to leave on a drive, or alternatively, you can set the size of the hog file.
+You can either configure how much free space remains on a drive, or create a file of a specific size.